Nillumbik Shire Council

 PURPOSE:

-This role will assist Environmental Works Officers in the monitoring of flora and fauna across bushland reserves within the Nillumbik Shire Council.
+This role will assist the Environmental Works Officers in the monitoring of flora and fauna across bushland reserves within the Nillumbik Shire Council.

 LOCATION: